Chapter 02: Martialism

 Dayo's confusion seemed to soften.

-“If you insist.
+"If you insist.
 But we can rotate.
-It serves us each,” said Alex.
-“Tals’Ola would approve-- leadership demands patience and compassion.”
+It serves us each," said Alex.
+"Tals'Ola would approve—leadership demands patience and compassion."

 "Ah, is that what we'll be learning in class?" asked Rowan.

-“I thought Foundation demanded chores,” said Dayo.
+"I believe Base Foundation demands chores," said Dayo.

 "Really!?"
 It came out stronger than Rowan had intended.
 But considering Base Foundation was a required course for any chance at a future on the Council, he'd expected philosophical debate and intense study of history.
 "Chores?"

-“That’s why you ch--” Rowan swallowed his words as he met Alex’s eyes.
+"That's why you ch—" Rowan swallowed his words as he met Alex's eyes.

 "Dayo, as the winner of our duel, I decree we must work together, always," said Alex.